The Saints defense looked fantastic in preseason, but we all want to know -- is it for real?

 The Vikings are known more for their defense as of late, but don't sleep on veteran quarterback Sam Bradford.
-Bradford had career highs last season with 395 competitions, 3,877 passing yards and a passer rating of 99.3.
+He had career highs last season with 395 competitions, 3,877 passing yards and a passer rating of 99.3.

-"He lead the NFL last year I think in completion percentage.
+"He led the NFL last year I think in completion percentage.
 Does a good job getting the ball to the backs and spreading the ball around to everybody on the offense.
 I think his poise and composure and knowing where his guys are going to be.
 Big challenge for us this week," said Klein.